OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **branch**
-	An ordered series of revisions (see :term:`revision` below) that describes the history of a set of files.
+      	Bazaar term for an ordered series of revisions (see :term:`revision` below) that describes the history of a set of files.

       **CAD**